SpaceSoc’s History: Our 50 Year Mission to the Stars!

 SpaceSoc (2016-present):

-Perhaps inspired by the new Physics with Astrophysics courses, students once again tried to create a society dedicated to space.
-On the 2nd of April 2016, they created SpaceSoc to bring together enthusiastic students from all departments.
+On the 2nd of April 2016, students once again tried to create a society dedicated to space.
+They created SpaceSoc to bring together enthusiastic students from all departments.
 Their founding principles ensured a wide-reaching appeal by splitting the society into three branches - casual, theory and practical.
 Although much has changed since then, our goal to bring together students interested in all aspects of space persists today.

 Later that year, on the 10th of July, SpaceSoc usurped PhySoc as Bath Uni’s official UKSEDS branch which allowed them to enter the new Olympus Rover Trials competition.
 Their team, called Aqua Lunae, built a rover from scratch and achieved an honourable mention.
 On the 21st of June 2017, in preparation of next year’s competition, Aqua Lunae rebranded itself as Team Bath Roving (TBRo) which we know and love today!
 Coincidentally, Bath Rocket Team (BRT) was independently formed around the same time.

-In 2016, two SpaceSoc members met Buzz Aldrin.
+In 2016, two SpaceSoc members met Buzz Aldrin at a book signing event.

 2018 stargazing social.